Are you a teacher in a public charter school, looking for ways to teach creative writing?

 Once you’ve gotten them to write often, the next step is to teach them to choose their words carefully.
 One way to help them use lively and descriptive words is to make a list of prohibited words.

-Yes, tell them their stories shouldn’t be composed using certain words.
-In my case, my students weren’t allowed to use the following words: boy, man, girl, woman, go, went, cool, fun, said (except in a dialogue tag), nice, good, bad, fine, pretty etc. Excluding these words, so to speak, encouraged students to be more creative in composing sentences.
+Tell them not to compose their stories using certain words.
+In my case, my students cannot use the following words: boy, man, girl, woman, go, went, cool, fun, said (except in a dialogue tag), nice, good, bad, fine, pretty etc. Excluding these words, so to speak, encouraged students to be more creative in composing sentences.

 Where the child could have written, “The girl went to the mall.”
 The pupil would write, “The ballet dancer rode her weather-beaten bicycle to the Polo Park Mall.”